Utz1/tarot-hhh/README.md

 # tarot-hhh
-Tarot is a set of 78 playing cards, used for psychological purposes or for divination
+Tarot is a set of 78 cards, used for psychological purposes or for divination